List of Hindu temples in Bareilly: Pashupati Nath

 The Pashupatinath Temple, also known as the Jagmohaneshwarnath Temple, is the newest amongst the seven Nath Temples.
 The temple is dedicated to Lord Pashupatinath (Lord of the Animals), an incarnation of Lord Shiva.

 Situated on the Pilibhit bypass Road, the Pashupatinath temple was built in 2003 by a builder of the city.
 Construction of the temple took about a year.
 The Shivaling installed inside the main temple is panchamukhi (Five-Faced), similar to the Pashupatinath temple of Nepal.

 The temple complex consists of the main temple, a Bhairav temple, a replica of the Mount Kailash and 108 Shivalingas dedicated to the 108 names of Lord Shiva.
 Rudraksh and sandalwood trees have also been planted in the temple premises.
 The main temple is located in the middle of a pond, that surrounds it on all sides.
 Fishes and Ducks are found in abundance in the Pond.
 The temple complex also houses a stone brought from Ramsetu of Rameswaram, Which floats in water.

 Tapeshwar Nath

 This is the oldest temple of the city, near Bsa office subhash nagar Veer bhatti ground near railway station.
 Both modern and old activities are performed there.

 Trivati Nath

 This temple is situated in the central part of the town on the Macnair Road.
-According to myth Lord Shiva - Trivati Nath foretold his first appearance under the three Banyan trees in dense panchal area in the dream of a shepherd.
-On awakening shepherd found a beautiful Shiv Lingam near the roots of three Banyan trees.
+According to myth Lord Shiva - Trivati Nath foretold his first appearance under the three Banyan trees in dense panchal area in the dream of a Mohan Chandra Gadariya (shepherd).
+On awakening Mohan Chandra Gadariya (shepherd) found a beautiful Shiv Lingam near the roots of three Banyan trees.
 This way according to Hindu calendar Vikram Samvat 1474 is the Emerging(Prakatya) year of Baba Trivati Nath ji Bhagwan in the form of a natural Shiv.
 This place gradually became the center of worship.